By: Robert Lee

-While pressure washing a vehicle inside a Quonset, I noticed that moisture was dripping from the curved roof, yet none of the spray was reaching higher than a few feet above the truck.
+While pressure washing a vehicle inside a Quonset fabric structure, I noticed that moisture was dripping from the curved roof, yet none of the spray was reaching higher than a few feet above the truck.
 It was cool outside, and I was using warm water.
 The vapour was rising, condensing on the upper reaches of the steel ribbing and falling like rain.

 On the other hand, fabric buildings, like metal ones, come with a wide range of material options.
-The differences are many, but the two most salient are initial cost and replacement cost.
-Fabric building skins can be replaced as needed, and very often repaired quickly and easily.
-Yet, even moderate- or budget-level fabric is designed to last twenty years or more.
+The most salient differences?
+The initial cost and replacement cost.
+You can replace fabric building skins as needed, repairing them quickly and easily.
+Yet, workes design even moderate- or budget-level fabric to last twenty years or more.
 With almost no maintenance, these stretched fabric buildings last a similar length to steel buildings but do so at a fraction of the cost.

 Trusses and base plates of fabric buildings generally are coated and designed to last virtually forever, making them less likely to age like many of the swayback and buckling metal building counterparts.
 Because of the inherent tensile strength of fabric buildings, they resist wind, rain, and snow load easily, deflecting the elements while metal build design encourages blunt resistance against the wind, with roof lines often allowing snow to accumulate and compress roof infrastructure.

 Poly-fabric, unlike metal, is resistant to rot, corrosion, and even the impact of chemicals and fuels.
 This makes these buildings much more suitable for use as machine shops, hazardous chemical storage buildings, and other high-risk uses.
 While steel and aluminum served their purpose decades ago, the new fabric, poly-fabric, or tension-fabric buildings would serve the majority of applications much better and much more economically.
 Even as a place where I can wash my truck without carrying an umbrella to protect against the falling raindrops from roof rivets.